 Digitalisation of Natural Complexity to Solve Socially Relevant Ecological Problems

-The State Excellence Program MV "Digitization in Research" supports the consortium "DIG-IT!
-Digitalisation of Natural Complexity to Solve Socially Relevant Ecological Problems" under the direction of Prof. Martin Wilmking.
-Inbetween July of 2019 and June of 2022, researchers will have 2 million euros at their disposal to develop a methodological toolbox that can independently capture and categorize ecological image and audio data using machine learning techniques (deep convolutional neural networks).
-Partners are the Fraunhofer Institut für Grafische Datenverarbeitung Rostock (Prof. Uwe von Lukas), Biomathematik (Prof. Mareike Fischer) and working groups of the Institut für Botany und Landscape Ecology (Profs.
+Mecklenburg-Vorpommern’s Excellence Programme "Digitisation in Research" has granted its support to the consortium "DIG-IT!
+Digitisation of Natural Complexity to Solve Socially Relevant Ecological Problems" that is being coordinated by Prof. Martin Wilmking.
+Between July 2019 and August 2022, researchers will have 2 million euros at their disposal to develop a methodological toolbox that can independently capture and categorise ecological image and audio data using machine learning techniques (deep convolutional neural networks).
+Partners are the Fraunhofer Institute for Computer Graphics Research Rostock (Prof. Uwe von Lukas), the Chair of Biomathematics (Prof. Mareike Fischer) and working groups at the Institute of Botany und Landscape Ecology (Profs.
 Joosten, Kreyling, Wilmking) and the Zoological Institute and Museum (Prof. Gerald Kerth).

 Extract from the jury vote:

 "The DIG-IT! project aims to address urgent ecological issues through the use of digital technologies, with the evaluation of primary data posing a particular challenge. (...)
 The jury is convinced of the project’s scientific excellence.
 The idea of developing an ecological toolbox is particularly impressive.
 It also appreciates the approach of docking onto existing research excellence projects such as WETSCAPES and RESPONSE [DFG Research Training Group "Biological RESPONSEs to Novel and Changing Environments"] and primarily using their findings to promote young scientists."